19hours/sg-statutes/Acts/Immigration Act.md

 (b) produce to that officer for inspection and interrogation all the members of the crew;

-(c) furnish to that officer in triplicate identification cards of each member of the crew in such form as may be prescribed;
+(c) furnish to that officer in triplicate the identification cards of each member of the crew in such form as may be prescribed;

 (d) submit to such search of his vessel as may be necessary to establish the presence or absence of other persons on board;